-Today, the U.S. Department of Agriculture reinstated the national Roadless Area Conservation Rule in the Tongass National Forest in Southeast Alaska.
+Today, the USDA.
+Forest Service reinstated the National Roadless Area Conservation Rule in the Tongass National Forest in Southeast Alaska.
 The move restricts development on roughly 9.3 million acres in North America’s largest temperate rainforest.

 “Protecting the Tongass National Forest is an important step in recognizing the role of our forests in fighting the biodiversity and climate crises,” said Patrick Lavin, Alaska policy advisor for Defenders of Wildlife.
 “Today’s action helps restore responsible stewardship in the Tongass, as demanded by an overwhelming majority of people during the public process.
 We look forward to working with the Biden administration to similarly protect older forests and wildlands across the nation.”